himslm01/himslm01.github.io/blog/2025/09/02/Mosquitto_MQTT_on_Debian/index.md

-# Install and configure an MQTT broker server
+# Install and configure an MQTT broker server on Debian

 I have used two MQTT broker servers, ActiveMQ and Mosquitto.